-- Catch-up contributions to a SEP IRA are not allowed.
+- Catch-up contributions to a SEP IRA aren't allowed

-- The IRS requires contributions to a SEP IRA to be reported for the year they are actually deposited to the account, regardless of the year for which they are made.
+- The IRS requires that contributions to a SEP IRA be reported for the year they're actually deposited to the account, regardless of the year for which they're made

 Ready to get started?